seco/esp8266-breadboard-adapter/README.md

-# esp01-breadboard-adapter
+# esp8266-01 breadboard adapter
-adapter for esp8266 to the breadboard
+Minimal adapter for esp8266 module to the breadboard.

+Designed by fu